-LConnecticut jail records are all the documents created and compiled about a person in the state criminal system.
+Connecticut jail inmate search records are all the documents created and compiled about a person in the state criminal system.
 From the time someone is arrested, a file is opened, and everything that happens is documented and added to the record.
 Each inmate has a complete jail record until they are released.
 Their record will include everything that has happened to them since they were charged.
-Some of the items may be mug shots, a RAP sheet, court rulings and sentencing, prison health examinations and anything else that relates to events taking place in their prison life.
+Some of the items may be mug shots, a RAP sheet, court rulings, and sentencing, prison health examinations and anything else that relates to events taking place in their prison life.

 Criminal Justice Quick Facts